JulienRouse/blog-data/content/blog/28_reading_group_milestone.md

 ### Future reading list is never empty

-By connecting to people that like to read and learn, as well as by [broadcasting our group's activity](#broadcast-information), we get a ton of recommendation internally by people that don't join our discussion but still like to read.
-They get to see what we already have read and what we are planning to read (see takeaway on keeping a [wiki page](#write-down-the-essentials)), and in return they share what they read recently and that they found interesting.
+By connecting to people that like to read and learn, as well as by [broadcasting our group's activity](#broadcast-information), we get a ton of recommendation internally by people that don't join our discussion but enjoy reading.
+They get to see what we already read and what we are planning to read (see takeaway on keeping a [wiki page](#write-down-the-essentials)), and in return they share what they read recently and that they found interesting.

 We even have some people writing technical blogs that shared their articles with us!